quarfie/parking-registration/README.md

 ## OTHER INFORMATION

 The front-end app is hosted by Netlify.
 It also depends on an API proxy which I built using Node-RED and hosted in AWS EC2.
 The app could break if the original app API is altered, and the app will break if I stop hosting the API proxy.

-## TO DO

-- If profile is incomplete, prompt to update before registration.